PaddlePaddle/PaddleOCR/doc/doc_en/angle_class_en.md

 - Data Augmentation

 PaddleOCR provides a variety of data augmentation methods.
-If you want to add disturbance during training, Please uncomment the `RecAug` and `RandAugment` fields under `Train.dataset.transforms` in the configuration file.

-The default perturbation methods are: cvtColor, blur, jitter, Gauss noise, random crop, perspective, color reverse, RandAugment.
+The default perturbation methods are: hsv_aug, blur, jitter, Gauss noise, random crop, perspective, color reverse, RandAugment.

 Except for RandAugment, each disturbance method is selected with a 50% probability during the training process.
 For specific code implementation, please refer to:
 [rec_img_aug.py](../../ppocr/data/imaug/rec_img_aug.py)